mirii-ai/DFESW3_FINAL/README.md

 <p></p>
 <p>I would also like to add more features in the future.
 Another one that stands out to me is allowing the user to delete items from a list where every item is 'memorised', allowing the user to pick items out of their database more efficently.</p>
 <p></p>
-<p>o	Possible improvements for future revisions of the project.</p>
+<p><b>o	Possible improvements for future revisions of the project.</b></p>
 <p>Adding the features I want to.
 One of the things I really want to work on is a method that returns a set number of results instead of everything.
+I did end up working a little bit on this in my spare time after the initial Firday deadline, however, I couldn't make it work and didn't have enough time to figure out a solution.
+I may work on this completely outside of QA but as it stands at the moment I don't have enough time/flexibility to work on it to the level it needs to be.
-(If a user has time to only revise 10 items, they don't want the app to return everything they've inputted!)
+(If a user has time to only revise 10 items, they don't want the app to return everything they've inputted!)</p>
-Another couple of features I could add are combinations of ones that already exist.
-For example, creating much more specific searches such as searches by category, priority and type.
-I have the basic functionality down, such as searches by category/priority and category/type, but there are many more combinations I could put in to really enhance the search results given back to the user.</p>
+<p>Another couple of features I could add are combinations of ones that already exist.
+For example, creating much more specific searches such as searches
+by category, priority and type.
+I have the basic functionality down, such as searches by category/priority and category/type, but there are many more combinations I could put in to really enhance the search results given back to the user.
+To be a properly effective language app, there could be a potentially infinite combination of features the user could use to make their study more effective, but within the scope of a week I had to choose the ones that I thought would be most beneficial to the function of the application.</p>
 <p></p>
-<p>o	Screenshots showing your postman requests and the output from the API.</p>
+<p><b>o	Screenshots showing your postman requests and the output from the API.</b></p>
 <p></p>
 <p>![image](https://user-images.githubusercontent.com/56605032/141503494-768900d3-81cd-465e-aa39-7561683d9b77.png)</p>
 <p>  ![image](https://user-images.githubusercontent.com/56605032/141503855-14846c57-2455-4718-868c-567f2950c646.png)</p>